scrapy/scrapy/docs/topics/selectors.rst

 to extract data from the HTML source.
 There are several libraries available to achieve this, such as:

- * `BeautifulSoup`_ is a very popular web scraping library among Python programmers which constructs a Python object based on the structure of the HTML code and also deals with bad markup reasonably well, but it has one
-   drawback: it's slow.
+ * :doc:`BeautifulSoup <bs4:index>` is a very popular web scraping library among Python programmers which constructs a Python object based on the structure of the HTML code and also deals with bad markup reasonably well, but it has one drawback: it's slow.

  * `lxml`_ is an XML parsing library (which also parses HTML) with a pythonic API based on `ElementTree`_. (lxml is not part of the Python standard